jamesdavisr/Exploratory-Data-Analysis/README.md

 ```

 ## 👨‍💻 About the Author
-This project was developed by James Davis as part of a data analysis portfolio.
+This project was developed by James Davis, an electronics engineering student at the University of Santo Tomas, as part of a data analysis portfolio.
 For questions or suggestions, feel free to reach out or check out my other work on GitHub.

 Happy exploring, and enjoy the music! 🎧